tinacms/tina.io/content/docs/nextjs/creating-forms.md

 The `getInitialProps` function is run by Next when the page is requested to load the data, and the return value is passed to our component as its initial props.
 Take note of `fileRelativePath`; we'll need that when we set up the form.

-## Adding a Form for JSON With _useLocalJsonForm_
+## Adding a Form for JSON With _useJsonForm_

-The `next-tinacms-json` package provides a hook to help us make JSON content editable. `useLocalJsonForm` receives an object matching the following interface:
+The `next-tinacms-json` package provides a hook to help us make JSON content editable. `useJsonForm` receives an object matching the following interface:

 ```typescript
 // A datastructure representing a JSON file stored in Git